hexinfra/gorox/README.md

 Quickstart
 ==========

-  To build and run Gorox, see INSTALL.md file.

-  If you are impatient and have latest Go installed already, then download the source code, cd to this directory, build and run:

-    shell> go build ./cmds/gorox  # You may need to set CGO_ENABLED=0 if failed shell> ./gorox serve -daemon  # Starts gorox as a background server daemon
+  To start using Gorox, you can download an official binary distribution.
+If you need to build from source, please ensure you have Go >= 1.19 installed:

+    shell> go version

+  Then build Gorox (set CGO_ENABLED=0 if failed):

+    shell> go build

+  To run Gorox as a daemon:

+    shell> ./gorox serve -daemon

   To see the welcome page, visit: http://localhost:3080.
 To exit gracefully:

     shell> ./gorox quit

+  To install, move the whole Gorox directory to where you like.
+To uninstall, simply remove the whole Gorox directory.

   That's it.
 Very simple, isn't it?